5K Training Explained: What Is Zone 3 / Tempo?

 Zone 3 vs Other Training Zones

-Zone 3 sits between aerobic ease and anaerobic power.
+Zone 3 sits between easy running and high-intensity work.
 It’s the middle gear, the one that teaches control.

 Zone 1 / Recovery (68–73% Max HR)